AlinaKriutchenko/Data-Engineering/PredictHQ-Dataset/Predicthq-Bronze-To-Silver-Unified.md

 #### Creation of the temporary view:
 * 'tmp_casted_event' from 'predicthq.tbl_bronze_events' where 'id' not in 'tmp_deleted_event'.
 * cast(end as timestamp) selects the last unique timestamp records and removes other duplicates.
-* change data type from json for columns: entities, geo, labels, location, place_hierarchies, start
+* change the data type from json for columns: entities, geo, labels, location, place_hierarchies, start
-* create a new column 'row_num' by adding row number to 'id'.
-It will be used to merge data later by unique id, since some recurrent events have the same id.
+* creation of the new column 'row_num' by adding a row number to 'id'.
+It will be used to merge data later by unique id, since some recurring events have the same id.
 ```
 create or replace temporary view tmp_casted_event as (
   select